 Be aware of the length of your warranty cover.

 Warranties generally range from 12 to 24 months however some major brands will offer up to 5 years.
-Simply, this means that your equipment is covered for the stated period from the date of dispatch.
+Simply, this means that your equipment is covered for the stated period from the date of delivery.
 Should you experience any issues outside of this time, even if it’s only by a couple of weeks, you will have to cover the cost of any repair.
 Equipment with a longer warranty period as standard is generally assumed to be of better quality.

 Look for ‘back to base’ or ‘on site’ warranties.